gulik17/xiag-test/README.md

 MySQL

 ## Installation instructions
-Клонировать или скачать этот репозиторий в вашу папку www (или public_html)
+Clone or download this repository to your www folder (or public_html)

-Создайте новую базу данных MySQL и импортируйте файл xiag.sql
+Create a new MySQL database and import the xiag.sql file

-В файле conf.php установите настройки для подключения к созданной базе банных
+In the conf.php file, set the settings for connecting to the created database